 The quality of the data used in the forecast evaluation process can be a major source of uncertainty.
 The data from the forecast target location is typically used for two purposes: (1) as training data for the statistical components of each forecast system and (2) evaluation of the forecast performance.
 If the data has many quality issues then the representativeness of both applications is compromised.
-The quality issues may include: (1) out of range or locked values, (2) biased values due to issues with measurement devices or location of measurement, (3) badly or not at all calibrated instruments and (4) values that are unrepresentative of meteorological conditions because of undocumented outages or curtailments.
+The quality issues may include: (1) out of range or locked values, (2) biased values due to issues with measurement devices or location of measurement, and (3) values that are unrepresentative of meteorological conditions because of undocumented outages or curtailments.
 If a substantial of data with these issues is used is used in the evaluation process for either of the two purposes, the results will likely not be representative of the true skill of the forecasting solutions that are being evaluated.